ecmerkle/shiny_hurricane_expt/README.md

 ![hurricane animation](https://github.com/ecmerkle/shiny_hurricane_expt/blob/main/stimuli/hurricane8.gif)

 The code was written around 2015, when Shiny was pretty new.
-At the time, I was sick of Qualtrics and looking for alternative ways to design an online study.
+At the time, I was tired of Qualtrics and looking for alternative ways to design an online study.
 The study relies on a bunch of conditional statements to determine what should be displayed when.
-It also writes some results to file to keep track of running scores, then it reads the file at the end to compute total scores.
+It also writes some results to file to keep track of running scores, then reads the file at the end to compute total scores.

-When the study first went live on Mechanical Turk, we immediately crashed the server because too many people were doing the study at once.
-But we eventually worked that out, and I would use this approach over Qualtrics again if I had to.
+When the study first went live on Mechanical Turk, we crashed the server because too many people were doing the study at once.
+But we eventually worked that out, and I ended up favoring this approach over Qualtrics.